Table of Contents

 It is the policy of Penn State’s Electro-Optics Center to place the highest emphasis on the safety of our participants and staff.
 When there is lightning in the area, all outside activity will be suspended until the threatening weather leaves the area.
 Thank you for your understanding of our efforts to put safety first.

 Sea – Underwater manned exploration is limited by the dangers of exposing humans to extreme pressure and temperature.
 Unmanned deep water exploration has thus become very common as humans seek to discover natural and man-made treasures found in the depths of the ocean.
-Unmanned submersibles have thus been used extensively in this role, and other deep water applications like oil extraction and communications infrastructure installation.
-In this challenge, you are going to develop a submersible to search an ancient ship wreckage for artifacts that will be placed into a museum.
+Unmanned submersibles have thus been used extensively in this role, and other deep water applications like oil extraction, communications infrastructure installation and object retrieval.
+In this challenge, you are going to develop a submersible to search for components of another unmanned submersible which has sunk.
+You are to search the wreckage for debris that will help the accident investigation team determine what went wrong.
 You must be able to discover and identify objects that are located on the sea floor and pick them up.
 You then have to place them into a vessel that will transport them to the surface while you continue on your search.

 |Sea Guidelines – 2017|